NahomAzmach/MerkatoNet/README.md

 # MerkatoNet Ethiopia

-MerkatoNet is an agricultural market connection platform that connects Ethiopian farmers and buyers, named after Africa's largest open market (Merkato in Addis Ababa).
+MerkatoNet is an agricultural market connection platform that connects Ethiopian farmers and buyers.
 The platform features real-time market prices, product listings, and SMS notification capabilities.

 ## Features